letscoelho/github-slideshow/_posts/0000-01-02-letscoelho.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-hello github - let me change this file
+hello githublet me change this file

 Use the left arrow to go back!